yangb05/PengChengStarling/README.md

+# Latest News
+- 🚀 Just released a Docker image for training and deployment.

 # Introduction

 The PengChengStarling project is a multilingual ASR system development toolkit built upon [the icefall project](https://github.com/k2-fsa/icefall).
 Compared to the original icefall, it incorporates several task-specific optimizations for ASR.